efarraro/krumit/_items/DeathblowKatana.md

 ---

 EN_name: "Deathblow Katana"
-EN_description: "This weapon can only be equipped immediately after you parry"
+EN_description: "This weapon can only be equipped immediately after you  <u>parry</u>"
 EN_flavor: "A deadly weapon from a far off land.
 A faded inscription on the hilt reads 'If found, plz return to the One-Armed Wolf.'"
 tile_id: DeathblowKatana
 cost: 3